How To Sharpen Mower Blades – A Step-By-Step Guide

 • Consider adding an additional step to refitting the blade.
 Use a balancer to ensure the blade is balanced.
 If the blade is unbalanced, it could damage the mower.
 If the blade is not balanced, you can file the side that tilts higher until it is balanced.

 • All mower blades suffer a bit of wear and tear, but there is such a thing as too much wear and tear.
-If the blade is bent, cracked, dented, or is worn significantly, sharpening it will not be of much use.
+If the blade is bent, cracked, dented, or worn significantly, sharpening it will not be of much use.
 Trying to fix such issues usually isn't worth the time or effort.
 Instead, consider replacing the blade with a new one.

 • Before removing the blade for sharpening, consider draining the mower's engine oil into a container and checking whether it should be changed.
 Most manufacturers recommended changing the oil once a year to keep the machine in good working condition.
 Replacing the oil should take a couple of minutes, so it is well worth doing before you start work on the blade.